 Connect a 75 ohm coax cable from the "VCR IN" BNC to the video output of the VCR and a 75 ohm coax cable from the "VCR OUT" BNC to the video input of the VCR.

-The alarm connector is a standard DB-15 type that will mate with the alarm wire adapter board or a standard computer-type cable.
-For further alarm connection information see page 28.
+The alarm connector is a standard DB-15 type that will mate with the alarm wire adapter board or standard computer-type cable.
+See page 24 for further alarm connection information.

 REAR PANEL

 TOP COVER REMOVAL